Code Blue issued for City of Buffalo and southern Erie County for Tuesday night, Wednesday

-BUFFALO, N.Y. — As more winter weather hits Buffalo and Western New York, a Code Blue 32 has been issued for the City of Buffalo and southern Erie County on Tuesday night and during the day Wednesday.
+BUFFALO, N.Y. — A Code Blue 32 has been issued for the City of Buffalo and southern Erie County on Tuesday night and during the day Wednesday as cold weather continues in the area.

 The following overnight shelters will be open Tuesday night: